UCL-Biosciences/Biosciences-Comp-Support/UCL_comp_guides/high_performance_compute_at_UCL.md

 | `$TMPDIR` | Temporary files within a single job | **No** | On job end |
 | RDSS (mounted) | Long-term research data | Yes | No |

-**The most common mistake** is leaving outputs on scratch after a job finishes.
-Scratch is subject to purge — data may be deleted without warning.
-Move results to RDSS as soon as a job completes.

 ### Myriad ↔ RDSS

 RDSS can be accessed directly from Myriad.
 See the ISD guide for current setup instructions: [ucl.ac.uk/isd/how-to/rdss-myriad-data-storage-transfer-service](https://www.ucl.ac.uk/isd/how-to/rdss-myriad-data-storage-transfer-service)